- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 - Vitamin A exfoliates and reduces the appearance of some scars

-15 Effective Natural Acne Treatments
+13 Effective Natural Acne Treatments

 Aloe vera

-Aloe gel may be used on its own to treat acne.
-It is also often an ingredient included in over-the-counter (OTC) skin care products such as cleansers and creams.
-Aloe vera is considered to be generally safe for topical application and is not likely to cause side effects.
+Aloe gel can be used on its own but you can also find it in a number of skin care products such as cleansers and creams.
+It is considered to be safe for topical application and is not likely to cause side effects.

 Apple cider vinegar